EMbeDS-education/ComputingDataAnalysisModeling20252026/SDA/README.txt

-Material for course SDA, Spatial Data Analysis, held at Sant'Anna Pisa by MAtteo Coronese
+Material for course SDA, Spatial Data Analysis, held at Sant'Anna Pisa by Matteo Coronese